apocylberry/linux-scripts/bash/net-renew/readme.md

   `sudo ./net-renew.sh -y`

 Notes and caveats
+- Set the executable flag using `chmod +x net-renew.sh`
 - This will likely interrupt network connectivity briefly.
 Use caution if you're connected via SSH.
 - The script uses available system tools; if your distribution uses a different network manager, adapt accordingly.
 - Tested with common Debian/Ubuntu and systemd-based systems.